kelly-yt-liao/QueenCar/README.md

 # QueenCar
-### This is the repository for developing the applications over my first self-driving car.
+#### This is the repository for recording the applications developments over my first self-driving car.